 Alkylating agents: A group of drugs originally used to treat cancer, now used (in lower doses) to treat some forms of severe vasculitis.

 ANCA: Anti-neutrophil cytoplasmic antibodies.
 The abbreviation is pronounced just like the last name of the singer, Paul Anka.
-These antibodies are found in patients with some forms of vasculitis, particularly Wegener’s granulomatosis, microscopic polyangiitis, and the Churg-Strauss syndrome.
+These antibodies are found in patients with some forms of vasculitis, particularly granulomatosis with polyangiitis, microscopic polyangiitis, and the Churg-Strauss syndrome.

 Anemia: A low hematocrit (roughly corresponding to a low red blood cell count).